aevilla160/hpc_docs/docs/p_modules.md

 !> NOTE: MERCED cluster general queues maximum job submissions per user is set to 6 which means user can not submit more than 6 jobs at a time.

-!> Production calculations must be run using the queueing and scheduling system.
-Computationally intensive calculations __should never be run on the head or login node__.
-MERCED & Pinnacles use __SLURM__ scheduling system.
-Detailed information regarding SLURM is available from a number of online resources.